Miguel07Alm/text2question/README.md

   - Detailed explanations for correct answers
   - Page references for PDF content
   - Helpful hints
+- **Rate Limiting:** Anonymous users have a lower daily generation limit compared to registered users.
+Sign in with Google to increase your limit.

 ### Quiz Taking
 - Questions are presented in random order